The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Proofs of Corollaries -- and further remarks

 {\it Proof of Corollary~\ref{c1.19}.} Recall that the De Giorgi-Nash-Moser bounds for solutions inside the domain and at the boundary are always valid for the operators with real coefficients.

 The validity of $(a)$ for an elliptic operator with real, $t$-independent, possibly non-symmetric, coefficients is the main result of \cite{HKMP}.
-Then the validity of all ascertions $(b)-(d)$ of Theorem~\ref{t1.11} for such an operator follows from Theorem~\ref{t1.11}, and the claimed perturbation results follow from Corollaries~\ref{c1.16} and \ref{c1.17}. \ep
+To be precise, note that the $A^\infty$ property of harmonic measure proved in \cite{HKMP} yields solvability of the \eqref{Dp'} problem for some $1<p'<\infty$ (see \cite{K}, Theorem 1.7.3) and that the solvability as defined in \cite{K}, Theorem 1.7.3, (ii), exactly coincides with our notion due to the fact that the {\it classical} solution of \cite{K} is indeed our weak solution (see the construction on p.
+5 of \cite{K} and the accompanying discussion).
+Then the validity of all ascertions $(b)-(f)$ of Theorem~\ref{t1.11} for such an operator follows from Theorem~\ref{t1.11}, and the claimed perturbation results follow from Corollary~\ref{c1.16}. \ep Finally, let us make the following remark.

+0.08 in {\it Remark}.
+Theorem~\ref{t1.11} is stated in terms of the simultaneous solvability of the corresponding boundary value problems in both lower and upper half spaces.
+This is used when proving layer potential representations of solutions (or, to be more precise, invertibility results on the boundary).
+However, one can establish that the solvability of the Dirichlet problem implies the solvability of the corresponding Regularity problem working in one selected half-space.
+Indeed, for $C_0^\infty$ data and the corresponding weak solution one can directly use Theorem~\ref{t3.1}, representation formula \eqref{eq5.34}, and \eqref{eq5.21}, \eqref{eq5.5}, to get the desired bounds.
+Theorem~\ref{t3.1} actually ensures the analogue of the Rellich-type estimate in the same half-space as that of solvability of the Dirichlet problem, and the results \eqref{eq5.21}, \eqref{eq5.5} hold both for upper and lower half space independently of any solvability assumptions.